huseindra/Huseindra/README.md

 ### Hi there 👋

 A software engineer by night who focuses on web technologies, beyond that, I'm also interested in cloud infrastructure and have a strong background in enterprise project management.
- - 🖥 Trying writing code with javascript(ES6)
+ - 🖥 Trying writing code with javascript
  - 🔭 I'm currently learning MERN and PERN stack
- - ⚡ Fun fact: Husein has knowledge implementation project in data center infrastructure, cloud infrastructure, security software, hybrid infrastructure and ITSM software.
-Also, Husein has a strong technical knowledge to deliver the right technology and the right cost.
-- 🌱 I’m currently trying to solve problem in medium-enterprise project implementation through the right technology adoption and the right cost.
  - 📫 How to reach me: hello.huseindra@gmail.com

 On the other hand, I was former Community Lead at <a href="https://developers.google.com/community/gdsc" target="_blank"> Google DSC </a>